MrChocoreto/Navi/README.md

 source ./env/bin/activate
 ```

-After that you need install the next dependencies:
+After that,              you need install the next dependencies:
 - setuptools

 ```sh